mcrice123/morphic2/src/pages/book1/book-1-page-12.md

 ---
 date: "2016-10-22"
 author: "Maria Rice"
-featuredalt: "Page12"
-featured: ""
 description2: [
     "1.
-Lane: [ranting] That book is ALL OVER the place!\n", "   It's weird enough as a dream journal...\n",
+Lane: [ranting] THAT book is ALL OVER the place!\n", "   It",
-    "   But people hype it up as a LOCAL TREASURE!\n", "   Dressing up for the festival is fun--\n",
-    "   But the book is SO boring!\n",
-    "   ...Sorry, WHY were you reading that?\n",
-    "   Errie: I",
     "'",
+    "s weird enough as a dream journal, but people hype it up as a LOCAL TREASURE!
+Personally I find it really dull...though dressing up for the festival is fun...Sorry, WHY were you reading that?\n", "   Errie: I",
+    "'",
     "m caught up in biology and I got bored.\n",
-    "   Lane: You would be...\n",
+    "   Lane: You WOULD be your excuse...\n",
     "2.
 Errie: Aren",
     "'",
-    "t we supposed to be meeting Chan here?\n",
+    "t we supposed to meet Chan here?\n",
     "   Lane: Yeah, he",
     "'",
     "s in a club meeting right now.\n",